20 Aug Victoria

 PHONE: 0438 802 379

-We want to awaken their innate curiosity about that which takes place within their bodies and affirm their special uniqueness within the midst of their collective experience as menstrually cycling young women.
+We want to awaken in our daughters their innate curiosity about that which takes place within their bodies.
+We seek to affirm their special uniqueness even within their collective experience as menstrually cycling young women.

 Melbourne: Outer East